 How to make slab apple pie filling

-One pie filling recipe should fit this half sheet pan perfectly.
-If you don’t have (or don’t want) a large sheet pan, you can use two 9×13 pans instead.
+One homemade apple pie filling recipe should fit this half sheet pan perfectly.
+If you don’t have (or don’t want) a large sheet pan, you can use two quarter sheet pans or two 9×13 instead.
 Pour filling into bottom crust.

-I make the filling first, then make the dough.
+I make the filling first, then make the pie crust dough.
 That way the filling cools down just a bit, before putting it into the crust.

 You can prepare the filling and crust several days ahead of when you want to bake it, then just roll out the crust and add filling for a ‘quick’ dessert.
 This is what I like to do for branding days.